 Bublrbikes.com bike-sharing provides self-service bike rental stations where you can pick up a bike, ride it, and return it to any other station.
 There are bublr bike stations throughout Milwaukee and three on UWM's main campus.

 Milwaukee County Transit System (MCTS)2 serves UWM main campus with over 10 bus lines.

 Students can get a UPASS

 which looks like an MCard but will allow current UWM students to ride any MCTS bus for no charge.

 Commuter Value Pass (CVP).

-Note that you can take a bike on the bus--you can load it on a rack at the bus front, so you can use your bicycle to complete your trip.
+Note that you can load a bicycle on a rack at the bus front, so you can use your bicycle to complete your trip.

 The ProwlLine is a